addiscent/alert-bitcoin-usd-price/README.md

         * * * * * /home/user/bin/alert-btcusd-price.sh 789 example@example.com >/dev/null 2>&1

 #### Important
-In order for email notifications to work correctly, the admin must ensure the "mail" utility is installed and configured properly.
+In order for email notifications to work correctly, the admin must ensure the _mail_ utility is installed and configured properly.